Frequently Asked Questions (FAQs)

 Q. What is Title IX?

-A. It is a federal law that prohibits gender discrimination against students and staff of educational institutions.
+A. It is a federal regulation that prohibits gender discrimination against students and staff of educational institutions.
 Title IX is a part of the Education Amendments enacted in 1972.

-Q. Do I have to file a report?
+Q. Do I have to file a police report?

-A. No, you do not have to file a report.
-You can obtain services and support from the College through the College Counseling Center.
-You may also receive services from Palm Beach County Victim Services without filing a police report.
+A. No, you do not have to file a report with local law enforcement.
+You can receive services and support from the College or Palm Beach County Victim Services without filing a police report.

 Q. How do I file a report?

 A. You may submit your report online: https://cm.maxient.com/reportingform.php

 Q. What if I don’t know who did this?

 A. You can file a report without knowing the name of the other party.

 Q. Will my report be confidential?